Anzac Hill, Alice Springs, Northern Territory © Tourism Australia

 Guide to Alice Springs

 In the heart of Australia lies Alice Springs, a surprising town brimming with arts, culture and history.

-By Stephanie Williams
+By Stephanie Squadrito

-Top things to do in Alice Springs
+Things to do and top attractions in Alice Springs

 Visit Aboriginal art galleries

-Get to know the city's outback culture
+Get to know the culture of the outback

 No trip to Alice is complete without exploring the town’s historic attractions.
 Visit the Telegraph Station Historical Reserve, a heritage precinct preserving one of the original sites of European settlement in the area, for a guided tour, walk or picnic.
 Head to the School of the Air Visitor Centre where you can sit in on a virtual lesson with children who live in remote parts of Australia's centre.
 Wander through the Museum of Central Australia to discover the region’s history – from megafauna to colonisation – through photographs, interactive exhibits and talks.
 At the Alice Springs Desert Park, you'll uncover the secrets of the desert, from learning how Aboriginal people find food or medicines in the desert to discovering the clever ways plants and animals have adapted to the environment.

 Visit for one of the town’s lively festivals